Estelle Harris

-Estelle Harris (April 22, 1928 – April 2, 2022) was an American actress and comedian, known for her exaggeratedly shrill, grating voice.
+Estelle Harris (April 22, 1928 – April 2, 2022) was an American actress and comedian, known for her exaggeratedly shrill voice.
 She was best known for her role as Estelle Costanza on Seinfeld.
 Her other roles included the voice of Mrs. Potato Head in the Toy Story franchise, Muriel in The Suite Life of Zack & Cody, and Mama Gunda in Tarzan II.
 During her career, Harris starred in various television commercials.

 Early life and education

 Harris was born Estelle Nussbaum in the Hell's Kitchen neighborhood of Manhattan, New York on April 22, 1928, the younger of two daughters of Isaac ('Ira') and Anna Nussbaum, Polish-Jewish immigrants who owned a candy store and soda shop.
+In 1935, when Harris was seven years old, the family relocated to Tarentum, Pennsylvania.
+She graduated from Tarentum High School.
 For many years, her date of birth was mistakenly cited as April 4, 1928.
 The correct date was not revealed until after her death.
-In 1935, when Harris was seven years old, the family relocated to Tarentum, Pennsylvania.
-She graduated from Tarentum High School.